This Crying White Supremacist Is 'Terrified' For His Life

 Earlier this week, Vice released a mini-documentary of the Charlottesville violence where a reporter embedded with white supremacist and Nazi marchers, including Chris Cantwell.
-In the doc, Cantwell says the sort of things you’d expect a white supremacist and Nazi to say (Trayvon Martin was actually a thug, someone more racist that Trump should be elected, guns are amazing, etc.), and he also gets maced.
+In the doc, Cantwell says the sort of things you’d expect a white supremacist and Nazi to say (he thinks Trayvon Martin was a thug, someone more racist than Trump should be elected, guns are amazing, etc.), and he also gets maced.
 It’s gripping footage.

 Cantwell released some footage of his own after learning there was a warrant out for his arrest.
 In the self-shot video, he tells the police, “I’m terrified, I’m afraid you’re going to kill me, I really am.”